Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### The Black Spot

-About noon I stopped at the captain's door with some cooling drinks and medicines.
-He was lying very much as we had left him, only a little higher, and he seemed both weak and excited.
+<p class="first">About noon I stopped at the captain's door with some cooling drinks and medicines.
+He was lying very much as we had left him, only a little higher, and he seemed both weak and excited.</p>

 "Jim," he said, "you're the only one here that's worth anything, and you know I've been always good to you.
 Never a month but I've given you a silver fourpenny for yourself.
 And now you see, mate, I'm pretty low, and deserted by all; and Jim, you'll bring me one noggin of rum, now, won't you, matey?"